 Since 1985, I have maintained a private practice as a counselor and consultant in Seattle, Washington.
-I work in person or by phone with individuals, couples, families, and groups.
+I work in person or by phone with individuals, couples, and friends.

 In the early 1970s, I began studying a wide array of conventional and alternative therapeutic methods.
 These include body work and breathing techniques, cross-cultural spiritual disciplines, and creative healing modalities.